nidhi-k3/nidhi-k3.github.io/projects/CPSL.md

 ## What I Learned

 The biggest lesson was debugging silent failures in ROS2.
 The QoS mismatch I found — where the radar driver and SLAM Toolbox used incompatible Quality of Service settings, causing scans to be dropped without any error — was the kind of thing that just makes your maps look bad with no obvious explanation.
-Learning to diagnose that was really valuable.
+Learning to diagnose that was really important.

 Working with radar data also changed how I think about sensors.
 With LiDAR you get thousands of clean points.
 With radar you get ~80-100 points per frame and half are fake.
 Every downstream algorithm has to account for that.

-This was also my first co-authored publication, which taught me about experimental methodology — flying consistent trajectories, synchronizing multi-sensor timestamps, and benchmarking against ground truth systems.

 ---